Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 <img class="common_img" src="../_static/media/chapter_5/section_12/media/image15.jpeg" />

-The format of **cv2.warpAffine()** function is as follow.
+The format of `cv2.warpAffine()` function is as follow.

 ```py
 dst = cv2.warpAffine( src, M, dsize[, flags[, borderMode[, borderValue]]] )
 ```

-(1) **dst:** Represent the output image after affine transformation.
+* `dst`: Represent the output image after affine transformation.
 The type of this image is similar to that of the original image.
 And the actual size of the output image is finally determined by dsize.

-(2) **src:** Represent the original image
+*  `src`: Represent the original image.

-(3) **M:** Stand for a 2x3 transformation matrix.
+*  `M`: Stand for a 2x3 transformation matrix.
 Various affine transformation can be realized by using different transformation matrix.
 And the size of the output image is finally determined by dsize.

-(4) **flags:** Represents the interpolation method which defaults to
+* `flags`: Represents the interpolation method which defaults to.

 INTER_LINEAR.
 When it is **WARP_INVERSE_MAP**, M is an inverse transformation from the target image dst to the original image src.